 - Senders shall increment the Pre-Shared IV field every time a packet is transmitted. - Senders shall derive the 128-bit initialization vector (IV) for the encryption operation by using the 32-bit IV field as its most significant four bytes, followed by 12 bytes of zeros.
 This 128-bit quantity is the counter that generates the key stream.
-This process is illustrated in Figure 24. - A new nonce shall be generated by senders at least every time the IV field wraps to zero.
+This process is illustrated in Figure 19. - A new nonce shall be generated by senders at least every time the IV field wraps to zero.
 This ensures that the same IV + Nonce combination is never reused.
-The Future Nonce Announcement message described in section 5.3.8 may be used to pre-signal a new Nonce. - The receiver shall inspect the Nonce field for every received packet, and shall re-generate the key any time it changes.
+The Future Nonce Announcement message described in section 5.3.8 may be used to pre-signal a new Nonce. - The receiver shall inspect the Nonce field for every received packet and should re-generate the key when it changes, using the algorithm described in Section 8.3.
+The receiver may use the Future Nonce Announcement message from Section 5.3.9 to pre-generate the next key in advance of a Nonce change.